SavchenkoValeriy/jeison/README.md

 ```

 Note 1: The `:initform` value in a `jeison-hash-table-of`-typed slot
-declaration is not particularly important because *jeison* intializes
+declaration is not particularly important because *jeison* intializes and sets
-and sets the object's slot values before EIEIO checks the newly
+the object's slot values before EIEIO checks the newly created object's type
-created object's type constraints. **Do not** use `nil` as the
-initializer because this will cause an invalid type failure when
+constraints. **Do not** use `nil` as the initializer because this will cause
-`jeison-defclass` defines the class and EIEIO type checks the
+an invalid type failure when `jeison-defclass` defines the class and EIEIO
-`:initform` value.
+type checks the `:initform` value.

-Note 2: This part of the example uses symbols as the hash key
+Note 2: This part of the example uses symbols as the hash table's key
 type.
 You can also use strings, which is discussed further on.
-The
-`"skill-1"`, `"skill-2"` and `"skill-3"` object member strings in the
-`skills` JSON object are converted to intern-ed symbols, i.e.,
+Matching the
+hash table's key type and the reference key type is *vitally important*.
+This
-`'skill-1`, `'skill-2` and `'skill-3`.
-This means that you need to use
-`list-of symbol` to ensure that the skill reference strings in the
+means that you need to use `list-of symbol` to ensure that the skill reference
-`skill-refs` arrays are also converted into symbols to avoid a type
+strings in the `skill-refs` arrays are also converted into symbols to avoid a
-mismatch when looking up elements with `gethash`.
+type mismatch when looking up elements with `gethash`.
+Consequently, the
+`"skill-1"`, `"skill-2"` and `"skill-3"` object member strings in the `skills`
+JSON object are converted to intern-ed symbols, i.e., `'skill-1`, `'skill-2`
+and `'skill-3`, as are the `skill-refs` reference names.

 Using the following JSON object as an Emacs Lisp string: